shuly69/portfolio-layout/README.md

-The project was collated by me, for the purpose of providing a porfolio
+The project was collated by me, for the purpose of providing a portfolio